NIVANorge/Ferrybox-code-challenge/README.md

 ## Delivery

-Code solution as a **private** github fork.
+Code solution as a private github repository.
+Please share the repository with @haakondr and @zofiarudjord at github.
+If you face any difficulties or don't want to use github, you can send the solution via email.

  The code can be written in a language of your choice.
 During the interview we would like you to present the code.
 The code challenge is mainly used as a basis for conversation. **We don't expect a perfect solution**.

 ## Contact